mediasuitenz/django-base/README.md

 Copy `.env-example` to `.env` and run `scripts/keygen.py` to generate a value for the `SECRET_KEY` setting.

+Modify the database settings to your Postgresql instance.

 Update `server/manage.py` and add the following block near the top:
 ```